 You will study online and can therefore study from wherever you are.
-It takes about 15 hours per week to complete all readings and tasks.
-You can decide when you work on these weekly tasks, as all activities can be completed around your schedule.
+It should take you about 15 hours per week to complete all your reading and tasks.
+You can decide when you work on these weekly tasks; all activities can be completed around your schedule.

 You will be supported by:

 You will take part in exercises and other tasks as you progress through each module.
 This will allow you to receive feedback on your progress and understanding.